MarcusCalidus/marcuscalidus-svg-panel/README.md

 # Summary
 Grafana panel for displaying metric sensitive SVG images using the snap svg library ([http://snapsvg.io/](http://snapsvg.io/)).

-You need the lastest grafana build for Grafana 3.0 to enable plugin support.
+You need the latest grafana build for Grafana 3.0 to enable plugin support.
 You can get it here : http://grafana.org/download/builds.html

 # Example